pmagaz/rextore/README.md

 #### select$

-The select$ method allows you to subscribe to the state tree using RxJs operators in the same way you work with RxJs operators.
+The select$ method allows you to subscribe to the store using operators in the same way you work with RxJs operators.
 The method excepts to receive a chain of RxJs operators:

 ```javascript
 const initialState = { count: 0 }